Afnan-Sultan/RF_subgraphILP/README.md

   * `manger/training` contains the code for training (e.g., parameter grid search, cross validation, ...etc.)
   * `manager/plots` contains the code to generate analysis plots (e.g., performance, runtime, splits, ...etc.)
   * `manager/scoring_metrics` contains the code used for evaluation
-  * `manager/supplementary` contains the codes used to generate stats/figure outside the results folder
+  * `manager/supplementary` contains the codes used to generate stats/figures outside the results folder
   * `manager/train.py` is the script called for training with grid search cross validation
   * `manager/train_final.py` is used to train a single model with no cross validation
   * `manager/config.py` includes the different parameters used for training

-* The `data` folder contains all data used for the project (except the gene matrix for size constraints, which can be found at ??)
+* The `data` folder contains all data used for the project (except the gene matrix  file for size constraints, which can be found at ??)

 ## Model Training
 * `config.json` is an example for parameters file to be passed